BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Reading the Blockies

 For the Ethereum Private Key and Address, the "blockie" associated with the address is shown rather than a LifeHash.
-This is a [widely used specification](https://www.npmjs.com/package/ethereum-blockies) that much like LifeHash provides a visual representation, but in the case of the blockie, it is always associated with the Ethereum address.
+This is a [widely used specification](https://www.npmjs.com/package/ethereum-blockies) that much like LifeHash provides a visual representation.
+However, rather than being available for any key or  seed, a blockie is always associated with the Ethereum address.

 ## Using Seed Tool for Transactions